turingschool/curriculum/source/projects/idea_box.markdown

 $ Idea.new("party", "dance all night and all day").save
 {% endirb %}

-Open up your `ideabox` file and make sure that the ideas you just created are there.
+Open your `ideabox` file and make sure that the ideas you just created are there with the correct content.

-#### Back to the Web
+### Ideas from the Browser

-Remember like a decade or so ago we were building a web application?
+Remember back when we were building a web application?
 Let's hop over there and see what's going on.

 * Go to [localhost:4567](http://localhost:4567) in your browser